-Email is one of the most common forms of written communication in the business world--and the most commonly abused.
+Despite the popularity of texting and social media, email remains the most common form of written communication in the business world--and the most commonly abused.
 Too often email messages snap, growl, and bark--as if being concise meant that you had to sound bossy.
 Not so.

 Consider this email message recently sent to all staff members on a large university campus: